 They can defend the fairness of the current system by insisting that the appraisal of the unfairness of the system is an error, that it distributes economic rewards fairly as presently structured, that disparities in income and wealth are reflections of relative merit implied by the definition of “fairness.”
 In a working system, they say, talent and work ethic will produce the kinds of disparities we see around us.
 This was the defiant battle cry of Wall Street executives who increased their wealth after the crash of 2008.
 They consider themselves agile risk takers who take profit where they find it just as capitalism dictates.
 In this defense, the thesis is that we still have an economy open to the American dream, that anyone can still make it big, that economic mobility is still possible, etc. In order for this argument to hold, they must also deny that economic inequality is an insurmountable obstacle to self-advancement for those at the bottom, and they can always find some tech genius or mogul who pulled himself up by his own bootstraps.
 Next, they can deflect criticism by pointing to other unfair practices in the workplace, especially deformations produced by government.
 This deflection may work on its own to explain why some are not succeeding in our economy: witness the focus on the deficit and government spending.
 Or it may combine with a spirited defense of free enterprise: the government safety net not only feeds the deficit but robs lower income workers of the incentive to enter the market.
 If they find no willing takers for these approaches, the final resort will be to attempt to defuse their critics by acknowledging the inequalities in the present system but insisting that these are the inevitable by-products of the system we operate by, so issues of fairness cannot arise.
 One might as well complain that baldness is unfair, they say.

 Some truth adheres to all of these arguments, and their interrelation and broadness makes them difficult to isolate or refute.
-But all is not lost to the liberal cause, for the great bugbear of our age is less moral evil—something we find difficult to define—than hypocrisy, and the argument for fairness need look no further to prove its point.
+But all is not lost to the reformist cause, for the great bugbear of our age is less moral evil — something we find difficult to define—than hypocrisy, and the argument for fairness need look no further to prove its point.
 Capitalism does not set up a system in which handicaps to opportunity may be overcome by those with extraordinary talents or persistence.
 It does not seek to award the fruits of enterprise according to some gender or racial bias.
 It does not idealize an economic race in which some competitors must begin far behind others.
 Its premise is equality of opportunity: an equal shot at the American dream.
 To accept anything less is to participate in a system that is less than free enterprise promises, and, in actuality, one that is less than free.
 The irreducible prerequisite for capitalism is the equal starting line, and in pursuit of that goal held sacred by its defenders, a great deal of the stain of inequality can be bleached out of the system.

 But by no means all.
 The issue then becomes a question of how much is enough.
 Ever skilled in the logical fallacy of post hoc ergo propter hoc, defenders of free markets will charge that interference in the economy necessary to even out the starting line will distort what should be a free market, never mind that these efforts are themselves attempts to repair a far greater distortion.
 And they will level a more accurate charge: that these efforts edge us toward the slippery slope of total equality, and we know where that leads.